nlewo/hydra-cli/README.md

 ```
 #### jobset-eval

-The `jobset-eval` command creates a new jobset and adds it to the project specified.
+The `jobset-eval` command starts the evaluation of a jobset.

 `$ hydra-cli jobset-eval --help`
 ```